WebAhead/master-reference/coursebook/week-2/research-afternoon.md

 ### DOM manipulation
 - How can you use JavaScript to create an HTML element and then add it to your webpage?
 How would you replace an existing element with it?
 - How would you add a `<li>` element to the start of a `<ul>`?
 - What is a JavaScript Event?
-What does event.preventDefault() and why might you use it?
+What does event.preventDefault() do and why might you use it?
 - What is a NodeList?
 How is it different from an Array?
 - What are the security concerns around `Element.innerHTML` and what could you use instead?